hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

            MyJSON.category = "FAT";
       ```

-    Where the `category` member is not existed in the original JSON.
+    Where the `category` member does not exist in the original JSON.

-### Writing member variable like a normal map
+### Writing a member variable like a normal map

-Now.
 Using the JSON shown at the beginning, your GRL `then` scope can modify your json
 **fact** like the following.

  ```text